 Best floorstanding speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best floorstanding speakers you can buy in 2022.

 We've got great options if you're looking for your first pair.
 Perhaps you're building a hi-fi system from scratch, or going up in size from a bookshelf pair to a bigger model.
 Or, if you simply want to splash the cash on a serious high-end pair, we're here to help.

-Read on to find out the best floorstanding speakers we've tested in recent months.
+Read on for our round-up of the best floorstanding speakers we've tested in recent months.